spiceai/spiceai/CONTRIBUTING.md

 ## Security Vulnerability Reporting

-Spice AI takes security and our users' trust very seriously.
+Spice.ai takes security and our users' trust very seriously.
 If you believe you have found a security issue in any of our open source projects, please responsibly disclose it by contacting security@spiceai.io.

 ### Use of Third-party code